rbunge-nsc/the-game/docs/index.md

-## Welcome to GitHub Pages
+## Welcome to GitHub Pages- Group 1

-# Shout Out to Group 4!!!
+# Group 1 finally made it!!!
+Yeah!!!!

+Our game room project is about to lauch!

+When you start the game, you are in _an empty room!_

+Choose which direction you want to go?

+** Forward?
+Left?
+Right?
+Backward? **

+Where will you go?

+Choose one to start your adventure!

+Choose Forward, you will see us!!!

+### Have fun!

 You can use the [editor on GitHub](https://github.com/rbunge-nsc/the-game/edit/main/docs/index.md) to maintain and preview the content for your website in Markdown files.